-The simplest way to pack up seeds for the year is to store them in envelopes.
-I like the little coin envelopes you can find at the discount stores or online.
+If you’ve been busy saving heirloom tomato seeds and want a cute and simple way to label them for the coming year then I’ve gotcha covered with these free printable tomato seed envelopes.The simplest way to pack up seeds for the year is to store them in envelopes.
+I like the little coin envelopes you can find at discount stores or online.
 I’m always hoping to come across unbleached natural paper ones, but I’d much rather spend my time gardening than shopping around for coin envelopes, so gold it is.
 For now at least.

 3. Write the tomato variety, where it was purchased or grown, and the date.
-Please note: neither Sungold nor Green Zebra are heirloom tomatoes and as discussed in the original post about saving heirloom tomato seeds, only heirlooms will produce true to form year after year from saved seeds.
-That being said, I have had great success over many years with both of these tomatoes grown from seeds from my farmer’s market.
-I’m willing to take the risk again next year as I am well-informed that they very well may not be true to their parent.
+Please note: neither Sungold nor Green Zebra are heirloom tomatoes and, as discussed in the original post about saving heirloom tomato seeds, only heirlooms will produce true to form year after year from saved seeds.
+That being said, I have had great success over many years with growing both of these tomatoes from seeds from my farmer’s market.
+I’m willing to take the risk again next year because I am well-informed that they very well may not be true to their parent.
 If you are concerned your tomatoes will not be true to type, make sure they are true heirlooms.
 If you are up for an experiment, then grow what you love and hope for the best!

 4. Store seeds in a cool, dark, and dry place in preparation for next year’s tomato season.
 These make great stocking stuffers for gardening friends as well.
 That’s right, I said it.
 STOCKING STUFFERS.
 It’s never too early to start getting ready for the holidays.

 This is the best website ever.
 Thanks.

 Wow, Charlene, thanks.
 It’s comments like this that make it a joy!